How to Fix AutoSense not reading load on GE Profile PDT755SYRFS

 Common Symptoms & Causes

-These symptoms suggest the AutoSense feature on your GE Profile PDT755SYRFS is failing to detect the dish load correctly.
+If you’re experiencing issues with the AutoSense feature on your GE Profile PDT755SYRFS, here are some common symptoms that indicate it’s failing to detect the dish load correctly:

 • Dishwasher runs a full heavy cycle regardless of how many dishes are loaded